-Requirement: You must give each enclosure (including the storage subsystem, if it has internal drives slots) in a redundant drive loop a unique ones (x1) digit ID.
+Give each storage expansion enclosure in a redundant drive loop a unique ones (x1) digit ID.
 This setting will enforce hard AL_PAs (unchangeable between Fibre Channel Loop Initializations [LIPs]) for the drives and facilitate drive loop problem troubleshooting in the event of an error.
 If the ID is not unique, two or more devices will have the same hard AL_PA.
 In such a case, the controller will use soft AL_PAs for the devices that have identical hard AL_PAs.
 Use the enclosure ID tens (x10) digit setting for the storage expansion enclosures in the second redundant drive loop.
-(This was previously a best practice recommendation, but it is now a requirement.)

-The problem with soft AL_PA addressing is that AL_PA addresses may change between LIPs.
+The problem with soft addressing is that addresses may change between LIPs.
 This possibility increases the difficulty of troubleshooting drive loop problems because it is not easy to ascertain whether the same device with a different address or a different device may be causing a problem.
-In addition, if you do not set the single digit of each enclosure ID in a redundant drive loop/channel pair to be unique among enclosures (including the storage subsystem, if it has internal drive slots), then drive loop errors might be randomly posted in the Major Event Log (MEL).
-This is especially true when EXP100s are intermixed with EXP810s behind a DS4300 or DS4500 storage subsystem.